Radar vs High-Speed Camera Tech: What Golf Clubs and Home Simulator Buyers Really Need to Know

 Better consistency in limited ball-flight windows

-Radar can work indoors, but the space and environmental requirements make it a compromise in most club settings.
+Radar can be used indoors, but the space and environmental requirements make it a compromise in most club settings.

 Outdoor Ranges & Covered Bays